OMR-Research/Smashcima/docs/tutorials/2-changing-background-texture.md

 ## Using different paper synthesizer

 We can modify an existing model by changing the configuration of its internal synthesizers.
-The model is configured inside its constructor, so in order to change it, we need to make a child class and override proper methods.
+The model is configured inside its constructor, so in order to change it, we need to make a child class and override these methods:

 ```py
 from smashcima.synthesis import PaperSynthesizer, SolidColorPaperSynthesizer